ncareol/lrose-soloPy/README.md

 4) install the SoloPy package:

     python setup.py install
-    cd ~    # don't run start_pysolo from the distribution directory
+    cd ~    # don't run run_solopy from the distribution directory

-5) For first time users, run `start_pysolo` to create a default version of ~/solopy_config.xml.
+5) For first time users, execute `run_solopy` to create a default version of ~/solopy_config.xml.

 Edit the 'data_dir' parameter to set the default directory for data files